needyamin/pdf-reader/README.md

 ## Usage
 - Run `pdfReader.py` (or `PDFReader.exe` after build)
 - Open a PDF, use the toolbar and sidebar to navigate and annotate
+- **Keyboard scrolling**: Use Up/Down arrows to scroll vertically, Ctrl+Left/Right for horizontal scrolling
+- **Session restore**: App automatically opens your last PDF and page when launched
+- **Default PDF reader**: Set as default to open PDFs directly by double-clicking
 - Use keyboard shortcuts for fast workflow (see Help > Shortcuts)

 ## Screenshot